Science and Pseudo-Science

 However, in what seems to be his last statement of his position, Popper declared that falsifiability is both a necessary and a sufficient criterion.
 “A sentence (or a theory) is empirical-scientific if and only if it is falsifiable”.
 Furthermore, he emphasized that the falsifiability referred to here “only has to do with the logical structure of sentences and classes of sentences” (Popper 1994, 82).
 A (theoretical) sentence, he says, is falsifiable if and only if it logically contradicts some (empirical) sentence that describes a logically possible event that it would be logically possible to observe (Popper 1994, 83).
 A statement can be falsifiable in this sense although it is not in practice possible to falsify it.
 It would seem to follow from this interpretation that a statement's status as scientific or non-scientific does not shift with time.
 On previous occasions he seems to have interpreted falsifiability differently, and maintained that “what was a metaphysical idea yesterday can become a testable scientific theory tomorrow; and this happens frequently” (Popper 1974, 981, cf. 984).

 Logical falsifiability is a much weaker criterion than practical falsifiability.
 However, even logical falsifiability can create problems in practical demarcations.
-Popper once adopted the view that natural selection is not a proper scientific theory since it comes close to only saying that “survivors survive”, which is tautological.
+Popper once adopted the view that natural selection is not a proper scientific theory, arguing that it comes close to only saying that “survivors survive”, which is tautological.
 “Darwinism is not a testable scientific theory, but a metaphysical research program” (Popper 1976, 168).
 This statement has been criticized by evolutionary scientists who pointed out that it misrepresents evolution.
 The theory of natural selection has given rise to many predictions that have withstood tests both in field studies and in laboratory settings (Ruse 1977; 2000).

 In a lecture in Darwin College in 1977, Popper retracted his previous view that the theory of natural selection is tautological.
 He now admitted that it is a testable theory although “difficult to test” (Popper 1978, 344).
 However, in spite of his well-argued recantation his previous standpoint continues to be propagated in defiance of the accumulating evidence from empirical tests of natural selection.